bloominstituteoftechnology/Getting-Started/README.md

 # Once you are done with the installation guide for your operating system, please continue to install the following tools.
 ## DO NOT proceed unless you have completed the Installation Guide.

 Having downloaded the NodeJS installer and installed NodeJS on your computer you will have _both_ the `node` and `npm` commands available.
 Now launch your console.
 NOTE: it is a convention to use the dollar sign `$` to indicate the console prompt.
 You want to use the commands which follow this prompt - do not enter `$` into the console.
 Nothing bad will happen, but the console (i.e. terminal, shell) won't know what to make of it.
-That said, you can confirm that the `node` and `npm` commands are installed like so:
+If you include the `$` you may get a return message like so: `bash: $: command not found` That said, you can confirm that the `node` and `npm` commands are installed like so:

 ```console
 $  node -v